-Now using the simulations we test the introduced in Eq.~(\ref{degeneracy-Dirac}) the dependent on $\beta$ the Landau level degeneracy factor $\mathfrak{g} (\beta)$.
-In Fig.~\ref{fig:9}~(a) and (b) we plot against each other the results of the calculations based on Eq.~(\ref{DOS-Dirac-dimensionless}) and numerical simulations, respectively, for three different values of $\gamma$ and the fixed $\beta$.
-In accordance to Eq.~(\ref{gamma-via-beta}) the variation of $\gamma$ is reached by changing the ribbon's width $L_x$.
+Now, using simulations, we test the Landau level degeneracy factor $\mathfrak{g} (\beta)$ introduced in Eq.~(\ref{degeneracy-Dirac}), which depends on $\beta$.
+In Figs.~\ref{fig:9}~(a) and (b) we plot for comparison the results of the calculations based on Eq.~(\ref{DOS-Dirac-dimensionless}) and numerical simulations, respectively, for three different values of $\gamma$ and the fixed $\beta$.
+In accordance with Eq.~(\ref{gamma-via-beta}) the variation of $\gamma$ is reached by changing the ribbon's width $L_x$.

-The peaks associated with the dispersionless levels are at $\pm \gamma/2$ are seen in Fig.~\ref{fig:9}~(b), but absent in Fig.~\ref{fig:9}~(a) which is computed by taking into account only the bulk Landau levels.
-However, except for these peaks, there is a good agreement between the results obtained from Eq.~(\ref{DOS-Dirac-dimensionless}) and numerical simulations.
+The peaks associated with the dispersionless levels at $\pm \gamma/2$ are visible in Fig.~\ref{fig:9}~(b) but are absent in Fig.~\ref{fig:9}(a), which was computed considering only the bulk Landau levels.
+However, except for these peaks, there is good agreement between the results obtained from Eq.~(\ref{DOS-Dirac-dimensionless}) and numerical simulations.
 The DOS between the peaks is parabolic and described by Eq.~(\ref{DOS-collapse1}).

-To see this Fig.~\ref{fig:10} we plot together the DOS given by Eq.~(\ref{DOS-collapse1}) (black curve) and numerical simulations, respectively, for three different values of $\beta$ and the fixed $\gamma$.
+To see this in Fig.~\ref{fig:10} we plot together the DOS given by Eq.~(\ref{DOS-collapse1}) (black curve) and numerical simulations, respectively, for three different values of $\beta$ and the fixed $\gamma$.